hpcprofessional/tcs-onprem-code-scanner-install/README.md

 ## Troubleshooting

-1. In some cases, the port may not be open as expeccted.
+1. In some cases, the port may not be open as expected.
 You might try port 9020.
 2. If nether the suggested port nor 9020 works, either of these two methods should show you the open ports on your Ubuntu VM

     * `sudo ss -tulpn`